Dhaval-B-Patel/DIGITAL-SECURITY-PROJECT/README.md

-﻿This project was made by Dhaval Patel and Faris alhwirini for the Digital Security course taken at University of regina.
+﻿<b><br>This project was made by Dhaval Patel and Faris alhwirini for the Digital Security course taken at University of regina.<b><br>

 <b>Requirements<b><br>
 	<b>Requirement 1 - Random Numbers<b><br>